 Have a little more time to exercise?
 Great!
 This workout will definitely challenge you and push you out of your comfort zone.
 For this workout, all you need is your sneakers, a stopwatch, a bench or chair, and some space.
 (This is also a great workout to do in your hotel room too since no equipment is required!)

 For this session, perform each exercise at a high intensity for 45 seconds followed by 15 seconds of rest.
-Complete all of the exercises in the list below and then repeat the circuit from the beginning for the 20 minutes.
+Complete all of the exercises in the list below.
+Then, repeat the circuit from the beginning for the 20 minutes.
 The key to this workout is keeping up the intensity, so make sure you’re really pushing yourself during those 45 seconds of work.
 But, of course, always move at your own pace and rest as needed.

 30-Minute Running Workout